u-blox/ubxlib/port/platform/common/automation/README.md

 By setting `debugger` to `None`, the script will simply pick the one and only connected board.
 Would there be multiple boards connected to the PC, one must specify corresponding serial number for debugger.

-# Script Usage
+# Script Usage From Jenkins
+The description here is of the MK I automated test system.
+It also applies to the MK II automated test system except where you see `u_run_branch.py` think `u_controller_client.py` instead; see [MKII.md](MKII.md) for details.

 The main intended entry point into automation is the `u_run_branch.py` Python script.
 You can run it with parameter `-h` to obtain usage information but basically the form is:

 `u_run_branch.py "some text" <a list of file paths, unquoted, separated with spaces>`

 The "some text" is intended to be the text of the last commit message.
 When `u_run_branch.py` is called from Jenkins, using `Jenkinsfile`, the most recent commit text is grabbed by the `Jenkinsfile` script.
 This text is parsed for a line that starts with `test: foo bar`, where `foo` is either `*` or a series of digits separated by spaces or full stops, e.g. `0` `0 1` or `1.1` or `4.0.2 6.1.3` and `bar` is some more optional text, so for example `test: 1 example` or `test: 1 exampleSec`.  `foo` indicates the instance IDs to run from `DATABASE.md`, separated by spaces, and `bar` is a filter string, indicating that only examples/tests that begin with that string should be run; note that this is the name used in the test definition, the second parameter to `U_PORT_TEST_FUNCTION`, it is not the name of the sub-directory the file is in (e.g. to select tests of the AT client use `atClient` not `at_client`).
 For instance `test: 1 2 3 example` would run all things that begin with `example` on instance IDs `1`, `2` and `3`, or `test: * port` would run all things that begin with `port` (i.e. the porting tests) on **all** instances, `test: * exampleSec` would run all things that begin with `exampleSec` (i.e. all of the security examples) or `test: *` would run everything on all instance IDs, etc.  Please make sure you use the **exact** syntax (e.g. don't add commas between the instances or a full stop on the end or quotation marks etc.) as it is strictly applied in order to avoid accidentally picking up lines not intended as test directives.
+Alternatively `test: None` can be specified to stop any tests being run e.g. because the change affects the automation code itself and could bring the test system tumbling down, or if the code is a very early version and there is no point in wasting valuable test time.
 Note: on the ESP-IDF platform, which comes with its own unit test implementation, the filter string is ignored since the Unity wrapper used by ESP-IDF does not support filtering.
 Hence to reduce your test time it is best to use a list of instance IDs in your `test:` string (rather than just `*`) as well as a filter string.
 For instance, if you want only `ble` to be tested you might specify `test: 19 ble`, since you know that instance 19 includes BLE testing and specifying `ble` will cause only the BLE-related tests to be run; if instead you specified `test: * ble` then only the BLE API would be tested on all instances except, because of the ESP-IDF platform limitation, **all** APIs would still be tested on ESP-IDF platforms, increasing your test time pointlessly.
 Alternatively this selection can be performed automatically by the test system if the changes on your branch are limited to `ble` (see below).

 So, when submitting a branch the u-blox Jenkins configuration will parse the commit text to find a `test:` line and conduct those tests on the branch, returning the results to Github.

 If the commit text does *not* contain a line starting with `test:` (the usual case) then the file list must be provided.
 Again, when `u_run_branch.py` is called from Jenkins, `Jenkinsfile`, will grab the list of changed files between `master` and the branch from Github.  `u_run_branch.py` then calls the `u_select.py` script to determine what tests should be run on which instance IDs to verify that the branch is good.
 See the comments in `u_select.py` to determine how it does this.
 It is worth noting that the list of tests/instances selected by `u_select.py` will always be the largest one: e.g. if a file in the `ble` directory has been changed then all the instances in`DATABASE.md` that have `ble` in their "APIs available" column will be selected.
 To narrow the tests/instances that are run further, use the `test:` line in your most recent commit message to specify it yourself.

-For each instance ID the `u_run.py` script, the thing that ultimately does the work, will return a value which is zero for success or otherwise the number of failures that occurred during the run.
+`u_run_branch.py` then calls `u_agent.py` which, when run under Jenkins, may be on any test agent.  `u_agent.py` calls `u_run.py`, the thing that ultimately does the work, for each instance ID.  `u_run.py` will return a value which is zero for success or otherwise the number of failures that occurred during the run.
 Search the output from the script for the word `EXITING` to find its return value.

 # Script Descriptions
-`Jenkinsfile`: tells Jenkins what to do, written in Groovy stages.
-Key point to note is that the archived files will be `summary.log` for a quick overview, `test_report.xml` for an XML formatted report on any tests that are executed on the target HW and `debug.log` for the full detailed debug on each build/download/run.
+`Jenkinsfile`/`Jenkinsfile_MKI`: tells Jenkins what to do, written in Groovy stages.
+Key point to note is that the archived files will be `summary.txt` for a quick overview, `test_report.xml` for an XML formatted report on any tests that are executed on the target HW and `debug.txt` for the full detailed debug on each build/download/run.
+The default `Jenkinsfile` runs the MKII test system, calling `u_controller_client.py`, while `Jenkinsfile_MKI` runs the MKI version, calling `u_run_branch.py` and doing more of the "leg work" driving HW reset mechanisms and archiving results files.

 `u_connection.py`: contains a record of how each item of HW is connected into the test system (COM port, debugger serial number, etc. collected from the settings) and functions to access this information.
 All of the connections are retrieved-from/stored-in the settings file (see below).